 In Kazakhstan - Reed Smith LLP, a Kazakhstan registered limited liability partnership

 In Hong Kong - Reed Smith Richards Butler, a Hong Kong general partnership

 If you are a resident of the state of California, you have, under the California Civil Code, you have the right to request information on how to exercise your disclosure choice options from companies conducting business in California.
 To do so, send a request for information indicating your preference as to how you would like us to respond to your request (i.e., email or postal mail).
 To request such information, either send an email to our designated Privacy Administrator or contact us via postal mail, proper postage pre-paid, at:

 Reed Smith LLP

 Attn: Your California Privacy Rights

-All requests sent via postal mail must be labeled “You California Privacy Rights" on the envelope or post card and clearly stated on the actual request.
+All requests sent via postal mail must be labelled "Your California Privacy Rights" on the envelope or post card and must be clearly stated on the actual request.
 For all requests, please include your name, street address (if you would like a response via postal mail), city, state, and zip code.
 We will not accept requests via telephone or fax.
-We are not responsible for notices that are not labeled or sent properly, or do not have complete information.
+We are not responsible for notices that are not labelled or sent properly, or do not have complete information.